 You can begin by promoting an inclusive culture where all generations feel valued and respected.
 Sometimes, periodic meetings where everyone can also understand the differences between generations can be beneficial for mutual understanding.

 For example, knowing that the Silent Generation is comfortable with taking advisory roles helps you select them as team leaders or mentors.
 But they also need to know that, if they are dealing with Millennials or Gen Z, short meetings could benefit the most.
+To learn more about diversity training examples, please check our blog on the matter.

 2. Encourage Respect And Collaboration